Chartered Clinical Psychologist

 After 15 years working in marketing, and leading international teams in five countries, Mikaela decided to dedicate the next stage of her life to supporting individuals through bodily movement (yoga, physical activity) and therapy.
 Mikaela focuses her research on the intersection of mental health and physical activity and nutrition, which complements her years of practice as a yoga teacher and personal trainer.
 She holds a Masters in psychology of mental health from the University of Edinburgh, is a graduate member of the BPS and registered member of the BACP.
 Mikaela’s approach is strongly guided by the client, their subjective experiences, and their needs.
 She practices from a foundation of person-centred practice and CBT.

 Ashleigh is a psychological therapist who supports individuals of all ages with a variety of psychological difficulties.
 These include anxiety, depression, obsessive-compulsive disorder, and phobias.
-She has a First-Class Honours degree in Psychology from the University of Strathclyde.
+She has a First-Class Honours degree in Psychology from the University of Strathclyde and is currently undertaking an MSc in Psychological Therapies.

 Working collaboratively, Ashleigh uses evidence-based therapies, including Cognitive Behavioural Therapy (CBT).
 She is compassionate, empathetic and supports people in challenging their unhelpful thought and behavioural patterns so that they can make the positive changes they want in their lives.